Filecoin

 Overview

-Providers are sorted by four criteria evaluated left-to-right.
-The first criterion that differs between two providers determines their relative position; later criteria only matter when earlier ones are tied.
+Providers are sorted by three criteria evaluated left-to-right.
+The first criterion that differs between two providers determines their relative position while later criteria only matter when earlier ones are tied.

 | Priority | Criterion | Direction | What it means |